Cloud-SPAN/cloud-admin-guide-2-managing-aws-instances/_episodes/02-instances-management-tasks.md

 - naming the file *instancesNames***Date**-**operation**-**instancesNumbersList**.txt --- where **operation** is create, stop, start, or delete.
 - running the relevant `csinstances_*.sh` script to create, stop, start or delete the target instances.

 The tedious part of this file naming convention is specifying the **intancesNumbersList**.
-However, it does not happen often and it gives you an overall accurate view of what instances operations you have performed.
+However, it is not required often and it gives you an accurate overview of the instances operations you have performed.

 # 8. Troubleshooting